Thornhill, Southampton: Culture and community

-Youth schemes such as the Thornhill Festival, which allows musical talent from the area to showcase their talents, Impact youth group and two active youth clubs are also available providing the activities for the higher than average number of young people in the area.
+Youth schemes such as the Thornhill Festival, which allowed musicians from the area to showcase their talents, Impact youth group and two active youth clubs were all lost soon after the end of the New Deal for Communities era, leaving a lack of activities for the higher than average number of young people in the area.

-In June 2015, the notorious and infamous drug dealer Babak Rajabzadeh, was finally captured.
-According to The Daily Echo, Rajabzadeh was responsible for controlling all of Thornhill's cocaine supplies.
-Before his capture, his influence affected the surrounding areas, causing Thornhill residents to lose trust in their local police force.
+A shared Community Allotment on Hinkler Road, opposite the Hinkler Pub, is maintained by community members.

 Landmarks

 Antelope Park

-The Antelope Park was a run-down office block and Jewson's regional headquarters.
+Antelope Park was a run-down office block and Jewson's regional headquarters.
 It has been redeveloped into a £25m retail and entertainment complex, with Jewsons being relocated to a new building at the rear of the site.

-Hinkler Parade
+Prospect Place

-On 22 February 2010, The Hinkler Parade Regeneration Scheme took a step forward with the approval of £15 million project which would see the demolition of seventeen shops – many of which are boarded up – twenty-two flats, and a five-storey block of sixteen flats in Marston Road, and their replacement with 106 new homes – which would be a mix of rent, part buy-part rent and full ownership, 5 new shops and a community center.
-The property developers that have been granted by Southampton City Council are Barratt Homes and First Wessex.
+On 22 February 2010, The Hinkler Parade Regeneration Scheme took a step forward with the approval of £15 million project which would see the demolition of seventeen shops – many of which were boarded up – twenty-two flats, and a five-storey block of sixteen flats in Marston Road, and their replacement with 106 new homes – which are a mix of rent, part buy-part rent and full ownership, 5 new shops and a community center.
+The property developers granted by Southampton City Council were Barratt Homes and First Wessex.

 On 22 March 2010, a ceremony took place at 12:30pm which marked the beginning of the Hinkler Parade Regeneration Project.
-Hinkler Parade will also be renamed to Prospect Place.
+Hinkler Parade was also renamed to Prospect Place.

+Highpoint Centre

+Plus you Limited, the legacy of Thornhill's New Deal for Community funding, own and run the Highpoint conference and business centre, continuing to generate income for the community of Thornhill.